 The best way to ensure that a debt management plan is the most appropriate option is to consult with a nonprofit credit counseling agency.
 This is because credit counselors are able to offer professional advice about finances and effectively examine a client’s situation.

 Debt Management Plan Alternatives

 Debt management plans can be a very effective method for debt relief for many debtors.
 However, other options may be more helpful for others.
-That is because debt management plans are not able to address all kinds of financial issue and debts such as student loans.
-Debt management plans are also not ideal for medical bills or debt related to taxes.
-Furthermore, residents who have very large amounts of debt or very small amounts of manageable debt should not consider debt management plans because they may not even qualify for this option.
-The following are other debt relief strategies that residents could look into:
+That is because debt management plans are not able to address all kinds of financial issues and debts, such as student loans.

-- Bankruptcy – Residents with debts that are more than 50 percent of their yearly incomes and who cannot pay them off within five years may want to consider filing for bankruptcy.
-This methods allows debtors to have a fresh financial start.
-However, it can heavily damage credit and participants cannot begin rebuilding until approximately six months after filing.
+- Declaring bankruptcy – Individuals with debts that total more than 50 percent of their yearly incomes and who cannot pay them off within five years may want to consider filing for bankruptcy.
+This method allows debtors to have a fresh financial start.
+However, it can heavily damage credit, and participants cannot begin rebuilding until approximately six months after filing.

 - Do-it-yourself debt management – Those with debt that is less than 15 percent of their yearly income should consider a DIY method such as a debt avalanche.

 - Consolidating debt – This strategy helps residents reduce monthly debt payments and consolidate all debts into a single payment.
 However, debtors are required to take out another loan to pay off all of their debts.